Policies

 18. NETWORK SECURITY

-18.1 ITA PARATUS shall not be responsible for the Security of the Customer's Network, unless the Customer so requests.
+18.1 Internet Technologies Angola, S.A. shall not be responsible for the Security of the Customer’s Network, unless the Customer so requests.

-18.2 If ITA PARATUS is contracted to install and maintain Network Security Products on behalf of the Customer, ITA PARATUS will use all reasonable efforts to provide high quality Network Security Services and Products in order to protect the Customer's Network from any domestic or foreign threats.
-However, ITA PARATUS shall not be liable for data losses resulting from any delays, non-deliveries, delivery failures or service interruptions caused by a breach of Network Security.
+18.2 If Internet Technologies Angola, S.A. is contracted to install and maintain Network Security Products on behalf of the Customer, Internet Technologies Angola, S.A. will use all reasonable endeavors to provide high quality Network Security Services and Products in order to protect the Customer’s Network from any domestic or foreign threats.
+However, Internet Technologies Angola, S.A. shall not be liable for any loss of data resulting from any delays, non-deliveries, delivery failures, or service interruptions caused by a breach of Network Security.

-18.3 ITA PARATUS shall not be liable for purely financial losses or losses of a consequential nature due to a breach of Network Security on the Customer's Network.
+18.3 Internet Technologies Angola, S.A. shall not be liable for purely financial losses or losses of a consequential nature due to a breach of Network Security on the Customer’s Network.

-18.4 It is the customer's responsibility to initiate a Comprehensive Network Security Policy.
-ITA PARATUS is responsible for participating fully in the definition, design and implementation of this Network Security Policy under the terms of the agreement between ITA PARATUS and the customer.
-ITA PAR ATUS undertakes to assist in the implementation of the rules established by the customer.
+18.4 It is the customer’s responsibility to initiate a Comprehensive Network Security Policy.
+Internet Technologies Angola, S.A. is responsible for participating fully in the definition, design, and implementation of this Network Security Policy under the terms of the agreement between Internet Technologies Angola, S.A. and the client.
+Internet Technologies Angola, S.A. undertakes to provide assistance in implementing the rules established by the client.

-18.5 The assistance provided by ITA PARATUS in the design and implementation of the Network Security Policy must be guided by high quality standards.
+18.5 The provision of assistance by Internet Technologies Angola, S.A. in the design and implementation of the Network Security Policy must be guided by high quality standards.

 19. FORCE MAJEURE/IMPOSSIBILITY OF PERFORMANCE